Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 		- **Solution 3 to 404 Let's Encrypt error**:
 		  Did you modify the server root manually so that another folder is served?
 				- Set it back to the original document root for now because CloudPanel creates the .well-known/... path to the document root that had been saved into Cloudpanel (instead of reading the vhost).
+OR: Go to CloudPanel -> Settings -> Root Directory and permanently adjust the root directory there
 				  ^  Dont forget to change it at both 80/443 server block and 8080 block.
 			- Once SSL is done generating, you can change the document root back to your desired location.
 Don’t forget to change it at both 80/443 server block and 8080 block.
 		- **Solution Last resort to 404 Let's Encrypt**: